piotr-szuberski/contrail-windows-docs/doc/For CI admins/Infra/Docker registry/Update_private_docker_registry.md

-# How to update private docker registry
+# Updating private docker registry

 ## When is the update needed?
 What need to be updated?